-On another occasion, the Báb was asked to recite the opening words of the Qur'an.
+On one occasion at school, the Báb was asked to recite the opening words of the Qur'án.
 The Báb was unwilling, pleading that He would need to know what the words signify before attempting to pronounce them.

-When the schoolmaster pretended not to know their meaning, the Báb began to explain them with such a sweetness, knowledge and fluency, that the master was left dumbstruck that he was the student of this Child.
+When the schoolmaster pretended not to know their meaning, the Báb began to explain them with such a sweetness, knowledge and fluency, that the master was left dumbstruck that he was, himself, the student of this remarkable Child.